rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ## Task 1 : Create the application on Azure Spring Apps

-1. Navigate back to Gitbash and run the below command to create a specific `weather-service` application in your Azure Spring Apps instance:
+1. Navigate back to Gitbash and run the below command to create a specific `weather-service` application in your Azure Spring Apps instance.
+Make sure to update the given DID **<inject key="DeploymentID" enableCopy="true"/>** in the below command.

-> **Note**: Replace the DID with the **<inject key="DeploymentID" enableCopy="True"/>** value, you can also find it from the Environment details page.
+> **Note**: Replace the DID with the value, you can also find it from the Environment details page.

 ```bash
 az spring app create -n weather-service -g spring-apps-workshop-DID -s azure-spring-apps-lab-DID --runtime-version Java_17